rynkwn/guide-to-git/README.md

 # Ryan's Guide to Git
-An interactive tutorial to git, no experience required.
+An interactive tutorial to git and github.
+No experience required.

 # To install
 1) Get `git` if you don't already have it!